junchengjiang1118/junchengjiang1118.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
-* M.S. in Jekyll, GitHub University, 2014
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in economics, Zhongnan University of Economics and Law, 2026

 Work experience
 ======